grantsrb/blotching/readme.md

     "axe_tol": float
         the tolerence of the loss difference to decide when to keep axings
+    "axe_comp_steps": int
+        the maximum number of steps after an axing to use for the loss comparison.

     "aug_loops": int
         if greater than 0, will use the model to augment samples in the training data.
+If -1, will perform augmentation on all training samples.
 Augmentations are only kept when the final answer is correct and the total answer is shorter than the original.
         The value of this parameter indicates the number of augmentation loops to perform after each epoch.
 Each loop attempts to augment